goanywhere/rex/README.md

 $ go build -o $GOPATH/bin/web
 ```

-Okay, you are good to Go now, simple as that:
+All set, you are good to Go now, simple as that:

 ``` sh
 $ web serve